 How thermobaric weapons work

-Normal explosives are activated by detonation, releasing more and more powerful energy.
+Normal explosives are activated by detonation, releasing increasingly powerful energy.
 Thermobaric explosives, on the other hand, use metal powder that burns in the air.
-In a short time, the dust generates a fireball, which expands rapidly and creates a shock wave aimed outwards.
+In a short time, the dust generates a fireball, which rapidly expands and creates a shock wave aimed outward.

-The shock wave generated by the pressure released by the bomb towards the outside is the reason why thermobaric weapons are considered highly dangerous.
+The shock wave generated by the outward pressure released by the bomb is why thermobaric weapons are considered highly dangerous.

-People close to the blast can suffer from severe internal damage, often lung damage that receives excessive pressure.
-All this leads them to die without showing any visible wounds.
+People close to the explosion can suffer serious internal damage, often damage to the lungs which receive excessive pressure.
+All this leads them to die without suffering any visible wounds.
 That's not all: the damage generated by a thermobaric explosion can reach even the most protected areas.
 Bunkers, trenches and tunnels, all structures that usually protect against normal bombardment, have no power.